NadeemNicoR/TeamProjects/reports/week08.md

 #### 2.2 What worked:

 - Got the Basic prototype presented & got the use case stories for the advanced prototype built(Ronald).
-- Learnt basics on how to get the database integrated with the application for the attributes and the layouts built till the basic prototype (Mohammed).
+- Currently working on database integration with the application for the attributes and the layouts built till the basic prototype (Mohammed).
 - Briefing about the basics of design pattern (Mariam).
-- Learnt implement the Navigational pane for the application (Evelina).
+- Started working on implementing the Navigational Pane for the application (Evelina).
 - Collected all the basic requirements for the advanced prototype (Team).

 #### 2.3 What we learned: